Chong-THU/LiuChong/research.md

 6. Spatial Unbalance of Real-Fictitious EconoNexus in the AI Era

-7. Marx vs Hayek: Fictitious Capital and and the Crisis of Capitalism
+7. Marx vs Hayek: Fictitious Capital and the Crisis of Capitalism

 <br/>
 <br/>